 Officers

 The officers are elected by the Board of Directors.
-GTB is to have at least two officers, one being the Superintendent Director.
+TBG is to have at least two officers, one being the Superintendent Director.
 Officers meetings make decisions by a majority vote, and, if necessary, the Superintendent Director can vote twice to break a tie.
 The officers are authorized to handle TBG’s day-to-day operations.

 Employees